-Students must successfully complete at least eighteen hours from the following list of classes, including any 1-3 credit internship, special topics course, and/or independent study relevant to childhood studies and arranged through any academic department.
+Students must successfully complete at least eighteen hours from the following list of classes.
 To insure that the minor is a truly interdisciplinary experience, at least three disciplines must be represented with no more than nine hours coming from any one discipline:

-- с , 1 Credits
+Ct edits

-EDU 315 Psychology and Education of the Exceptional Child 2

-(Declared Childhood Studies minors are exempt from
+EDU 315 Psychology and Education of the Exceptional Child (Declared Childhood Studies minors are exempt from 2

 EED 303 and EED 304 as prerequisites for this course.)

 EDU 419 Utilizing Family and Community Resources for Early 2

 Childhood Education (Declared Childhood Studies minors

 are exempt from EED 357 or EED 358 as a prerequisite for

 this course.)

-EDU 420 Counseling Techniques/Parents 2
+EDU Counseling Techniques/Parents 2 3 3 3 3 3 6 2

-ENG 300 Literature for Children 2 3 3 3 3 3 3
+ENG Literature for Children 3

-ENG Literature for Adolescents 3
+ENG 400 Literature for Adolescents 3

 LAT 370 Domestic Relations 3

 LAW Juvenile Delinquency 3

 LAW Juvenile Law and Procedures 3

-NUR Health Alterations: Maternal Child 6 2
+NUR 433 Health Alterations: Maternal Child 6

-PED Child Growth and Development
+PED 384 Child Growth and Development

 PSY Life-span Developmental Psychology OR

 PSY 319 Child/Adolescent Psychology 3

 (Prerequisite: PSY 101.
-Declared Childhood Studies minors ar e
+Declared Childhood Studies minors are

-+001 exempt from PSY 200 as a prerequisite for this course.)
+exempt from PSY 200 as a prerequisite for this course.)

 PSY 470 Child Psychopathology and Exceptionalities 3

 (Prerequisite: PSY 101 and either 240 or 319.
-Declared Childho bod
+Declared Childhoo bd

 Studies minors are exempt from PSY 200 as a prerequisite for

-000 000 this course.)
+this course.)
+1

-SOC The Family 3 3
+SOC The Family 3

-SWK 325 Child and Family Welfare 3
+SWK Child and Family Welfare 3

+Interr ship: Relevant field experience/practicum/internship through any

+academic department.
+May be repeated for credit.
+1-3

+Relev ant Sp ecial Topics Course offered through any academic department.

+May be repeated for credit.
+1-3

+Relev ant Inc lependent Study arranged with any full-time faculty member.

+May be repeated for credit.
+1-3